alphagov/inside-government-admin-guide/creating-documents/official-documents.md

 ---
 layout: default
-title: How to publish content / Official documents: creating one
+title: How to publish content / Creating an official document
 ---

 Please note this manual is a draft version and will be revised shortly.